raspberryflapper/portfolio/README.md

 what I have done and do in my research field and spare time with two main languages- Python and C++.
 Mainly, I use coding skills to optimize and fit data (e.g. lab data of tumor growth) and solve Ordinary Differential Equations, using well known methods such as Runge Kutta, finite difference, and Euler's method.
-Recently, I have been using Neural Network (NN) and Deep Neural Network (DNN) with PyTorch to solve systems of ODEs - which will be fully implemented for my current research topic of computational biology (T-Cell modeling and its effect on tumor growth).
+Recently, I have been using Deep Neural Network (DNN) with PyTorch to solve systems of ODEs.
+Currently, my DNN algorithm can take in real-world lab data and solve a complex system of ODE/biological models with undetermined coefficients.

 This reposit is divided into two main folders:

 In the Python folder -  you will find codes utilizing variety of numerical methods and algorithms, such as Gradient Descent, Steepest Gradient Descent, Newton's method, Thomas algorithm, and Bisection method, for optimization, data fitting, and solving for the optimal learning rate.
+In addition, the folder with DNN algorithms contain algorithms developed for my current research papers.
 In different projects/codes, reader can observe different skillsets used, whether that be fitting a data in the Least Square sense or handling a Jacobian matrix to solve a second order ODE with the second order finite difference method.
 Lastly, some codes are written for calculating the Residual Square Sum for an analysis of the found optimal parameters and